 By LOUISE NORDSTROMAssociated Press

-For the three months ended Sept.
-30, Ericsson reported a net profit of 2.18 billion kronor ($325 million), down sharply from the 3.82 billion kronor recorded in the same quarter a year ago.
+The group reported a net profit of 5.22 billion kronor ($745 million) in the March to May period, up from 4.3 billion kronor recorded in the same quarter a year ago.

 Copyright 2012 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.